United States federal government continuity of operations

-Continuity of Operations (COOP) is a United States federal government initiative, required by U.S. Presidential Policy Directive 40 (PPD-40), to ensure that agencies can continue performance of essential functions under a broad range of circumstances.
-PPD-40 specifies particular requirements for continuity plan development, including the requirement that all federal executive branch departments and agencies develop an integrated, overlapping continuity capability that supports the eight National Essential Functions described in the document.
+Continuity of Operations (COOP) is a United States federal government initiative, established and governed by U.S. Presidential Policy Directive 40 (PPD-40), to ensure that agencies can continue the performance of essential functions under a broad range of circumstances.
+PPD-40 specifies particular requirements for continuity plan development, including the requirement that all federal executive branch departments and agencies develop an integrated, overlapping continuity capability that ensures the continuous performance of the eight National Essential Functions (NEFs).

-The Federal Emergency Management Agency guides the private sector for business continuity planning purposes.
-A continuity plan is essential to help identify critical functions and develop preventative measures to continue important functions should disruption occur.
+The Federal Emergency Management Agency provides guidance to the private sector for business continuity planning.
+A continuity plan is essential to help identify critical functions and develop preventive measures to continue important functions should a disruption occur.

 History

 A Continuity of Operations Plan (or Continuity of Government Plan) has been a part of U.S. government operations since President Dwight D. Eisenhower provided (via executive order) various measures designed to ensure that the government of the United States would be able to continue operating after a nuclear war.

 These measures included construction of underground facilities such as "Mount Weather", a putatively nuclear-weapon-proof facility in a hollowed-out mountain in northeastern Virginia; and Raven Rock Mountain Complex near Camp David in Maryland.
 The public can now tour one such facility, intended to house the entire United States Congress, on the grounds of the Greenbrier Resort in White Sulphur Springs, West Virginia.
 Other provisions of the plans included executive orders designating certain government officials to assume Cabinet and other executive-branch positions and carry out the position's responsibilities if the primary officeholders are killed.